Use code ESIMDB15 for 15% discount. Limited time only.

 The esim works on my iPad and speed is decent.
 The setup was almost seamless.
 Very good so far.

-Currently, eSIMDB lists over 90 travel eSIM brands offering service in Australia, alongside over 3700 prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific requirements and budget for staying connected in Australia.
+Currently, over 90 travel eSIM brands are available for use in Australia, offering a selection of over 3800 prepaid data plans.
+This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their specific needs regarding data allowance, validity period, and price.

-Several providers offer unlimited data eSIM plans for Australia, including Firsty, Billion Connect, Roamify, Yoho Mobile, Truely, Yesim, ETravelSim, and eSIM Cards.
-It’s important to note that these plans may have speed limitations or throttling, with some capping speeds as low as 256kbps or 5Mbps.
-Pricing for these unlimited plans generally ranges from approximately $0.00 USD to $449.07 USD, depending on the validity period and specific provider.
+Several providers currently offer unlimited data eSIM plans for Australia, including Firsty, Billion Connect, Roamify, Yoho Mobile, Truely, Yesim, Airhub and eSIM Cards.
+Please be aware that most of these plans may experience speed throttling, and Firsty plans have a speed limit of 256kbps, while Yoho Mobile plans have a speed limit of 5Mbps.
+Prices for these plans range approximately from $0.00 to $449.07 USD, depending on the validity period and provider.

 Telstra: Australia's largest telecommunications company, offering extensive mobile coverage, including remote areas, and a comprehensive range of services.